MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 - `authorizationURI`: the URI of the Authorization server, usually the MobileFirst Server.
 For example **http://localhost:9080/mfp/api**.
 - `clientId`: The confidential client ID that you configured in the MobileFirst Operations Console.
 - `clientSecret`: The confidential client secret that you configured in the MobileFirst Operations Console.

+> The library exposes an API that encapsulates and simplifies the interaction with the authorization server's introspection endpoint.
+For a detailed API reference, [see the MobileFirst Java Token Validator API reference](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_mfpf_java_token_validator_api.html?view=kc).

 ## Validating the credentials
 The `validate` API method asks the authorization server to validate the authorization header: